PedroCase/Card/README.md

-"# Carta do Lapras muito maneira"
+# "Carta do Lapras muito maneira"